StyXman/ayrton/doc/source/reference.rst

     1, the value returned is just the first element; if it's bigger than 1, it returns a list with those *n* elements.

-.. py:function:: source (file)

-    Executes *file* in a subprocess.
-Any local variable will be incorporated in the current process' local namespace.
-As this could be better achieved with importing modules, this might disappear in future versions.

 .. py:function:: unset (*args)

     For each variable name in *\*args*, unset the variable and remove it from